-Enjoy the fresh air and great history of Gaylord on this self guided walking tour.
+Enjoy the fresh air and noteworthy history of Gaylord on this self-guided walking tour.
 Featured stops along the way include:

 - Otsego County Historical Museum

 - Mt.
 Carmel Center

 - City/County Building